-The objective of the Applicant's Handbook Basis of Review is to further specify the general procedures and information used by District staff for review of water use permit applications.
-All criteria in the Applicant's Handbook Basis of Review applies to processing individual permit applications, and specified criteria applies to processing of notices of intent for noticed general permits notices of intent.
+The objective of this the Applicant's Handbook is to further specify the general procedures and information used by District staff for review of water use permit applications.
+All criteria in this the Applicant's Handbook applies to processing individual permit applications, and specified criteria applies to processing of notices of intent for noticed general permits.
 The criteria contained herein are flexible, with the primary goal being to meet District water resource objectives.